Trevortds/trevortds.github.io/_posts/blog/2016-03-16-what-is-the-probability-that-a-rhyme-occurs-in-a-given-language.md

 >Morde budam, zande shodam gariye budam khande shodam
 >dult ashagh amad o man dult painde shodam

 is totally fine.
-In fact, most Persian speakers can recite this poem by heart, it's one of the most famous poems by one of the most famous poets, Rumi.
+In fact, many Persian speakers can recite this poem by heart, it's one of the most famous poems by one of the most famous poets, Rumi.
 Every line ends with "-am" which is the marker for 1st person singular verb agreement, and a Persian speaker would call that rhyme.

 So, what do we do?
 For the purposes of this discussion, I'm going to go ahead and say that Persian rhyming rules don't count.
 I say so at my own peril, but I think that far more languages are like English, and forbid suffix rhyme than like Persian where it counts.
 This means that we're only going to be looking at stems.